wery0/wery0/README.md

-- 👋 Hi, I’m @wery0, HSE student.
+- HSE AMI second-year student.
 Interested in CS, math, backend.

 <!---
 wery0/wery0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.